HannahCalich/PhysMove/README.md

 3. `CompDist()`: compares distribution fits from `FitDist()` and identifies the best-fit distribution for the displacements.

-Lastly, `CompDist()` is used to compare distributions fits and identify the best-fit distribution(s) for the displacements.
-Note that `CompDist()` can only be used when all distributions are fit to the same range of data (e.g., when `full=TRUE` or if `set_xmin≠NULL`), see Figure S9. `CompDist()` includes
+Lastly, `CompDist()` is used to compare distribution fits and identify the best-fit distribution(s) for the displacements.
+Note that `CompDist()` can only be used when all distributions are fit to the same range of data (e.g., when `full=TRUE` or if `set_dmin≠NULL`), see Figure S9. `CompDist()` includes one optional parameter:
+- `force_AICc`: force `CompDist()` to calculate an AICc (`force_AICc=FALSE, by default).

-By default, `CompDist()` compares distribution fits using weighted AICc scores (AIC scores corrected for small sample sizes) when the sample size of the displacements used to fit the model (i.e., *nTail*) divided by the number of parameters in the model is less than or equal to 40; else, weighed AIC scores are calculated, following Burnham and Anderson (2004).
-However, `CompDist()` can be forced to calculate an AICc using `force_AICc=TRUE` (default is FALSE).
+By default, `CompDist()` compares distribution fits using weighted AICc scores (AIC scores corrected for small sample sizes) when the sample size of the displacements used to fit the model (i.e., *nTail*) divided by the number of parameters in the model is less than or equal to 40; else, weighed AIC scores are calculated, following Burnham and Anderson (2004). `force_AICc` is used to calcualte an AICc instead of an AIC score (if `force_AICc` = TRUE).
 The highest wAIC or wAICc score from each comparison indicates the best-fit distribution.
 See Table 3 in the main text for suggestions on how to interpret results.

-In the examples below we begin by calculating displacements over 24 ± 6 hours (to reduce processing times), identifying the best-fit distribution for the full range of displacements; then, demonstrating how to identify the best-fit distribution when displacement datasets are truncated by a best-fit x_min.
+In the example below we calculate displacements over 24 ± 6 hours (to reduce processing times), identify the best-fit distribution for the full range of displacements; then, demonstrate how to identify the best-fit distribution when displacement datasets are truncated by a best-fit d_min.
 In general, we recommend fitting distributions to full and truncated datasets to gain a comprehensive understanding of displacement patterns (see Figure S9).